-3. HB 124's burdens are not justified by any state interest sufficient to outweigh the injury it imposes on voting rights.
+4. HB 124 and HB 340's burdens are not justified by any state interest sufficient to outweigh the injury they impose on voting rights.

-34. In support of HB 124, the bill's chief sponsor, Representative Lambert, claimed that student IDs are not secure and that eliminating their use as a voter ID is necessary to protect the integrity of Idaho's elections and prevent voter fraud-a nod to false accusations of voter fraud and ongoing misinformation campaigns to undermine the results of the 2020 presidential election.
+44. In support of HB 124, the bill's chief sponsor, Representative Lambert, claimed that student IDs are not secure and that eliminating their use as a voter ID is necessary to protect the integrity of Idaho's elections and prevent voter fraud-a nod to false accusations of voter fraud and ongoing misinformation campaigns to undermine the results of the 2020 presidential election.

-35. In truth, the 2020 presidential election-and the 2022 midterm election-were highly secure, and HB 124 will do nothing to make Idaho's elections any more secure.
+45. In truth, the 2020 presidential election-and the 2022 midterm election-were highly secure, and HB 124 and HB 340 will do nothing to make Idaho's elections any more secure.

 Idaho students have used student IDs to vote since 2010.
 Idaho Code § 34-1113 (2010).
 In that time, existing protections against voter fraud have been entirely effective at preventing any instances of known voter fraud related to the use of student IDs, as the Secretary himself admitted.

-36. Indeed, even the bill's primary sponsor could speak to only hypothetical concerns about voter fraud when introducing HB 54, an earlier version of HB 124 that also would have eliminated the use of student IDs to vote.
+46. Indeed, even the bill's primary sponsor could speak to only hypothetical concerns about voter fraud when introducing HB 54, an earlier version of HB 124 that also would have eliminated the use of student IDs to vote.
 Representative Lambert gave no specific examples of any instances of fraud linked to student IDs-and nor could she, given the absence of any such fraud-and merely said that unidentified and unspecified "constituents" have expressed "concern[] that students, maybe from a state like Washington or Oregon where they vote by mail, may come over here with their student ID and vote in person and then fill out their ballot in another state, thereby voting twice."
 No known instances of such fraud have occurred in Idaho, and existing laws already make such conduct illegal.

-37. Given the absence of voter fraud, and particularly voter fraud linked to the use of student IDs, the legislature's reliance on false accusations of fraud is suspect.
+47. Given the absence of voter fraud, and particularly voter fraud linked to the use of student IDs, the legislature's reliance on false accusations of fraud is suspect.
 The legislation is premised on the notion that the use of student IDs to vote constitutes a source of election fraud, but the Secretary himself admits that there have been no instances of voter fraud connected to the use of student IDs.
-So HB 124 cannot serve its claimed purpose.
-But it will have an entirely predictable-and very likely intended-consequence: it will become harder for Idaho voters, particularly young voters, to exercise their most fundamental right.
+So HB 124 and HB 340 cannot serve their claimed purposes.
+But they will have an entirely predictable-and very likely intended-consequence: it will become harder for Idaho voters, particularly young voters, to exercise their most fundamental right.